simplement-e/vso-taskpad/README.md

 vso-taskpad
 ===========

-A task list for managing vso tasks
+A few tools for managing work-items on visualtudio.com.